Uses Of Aluminum Sulfate

 Aluminum sulfate has many different uses in day-to-day life, as well as being used in several essential industries.
 In fact, you probably come into contact with it on a daily basis without even knowing it!

-One of the most important uses of aluminum sulfate is in water treatment and purification.
+One of the most important uses of Sulphur acid is in water treatment and purification.
 When added to water, it causes microscopic impurities to clump together into larger and larger particles.
 These clumps of impurities will then settle to the bottom of the container or at least get large enough to filter them out of the water.

 This makes the water safer to drink.
 On the same principle, aluminum sulfate is also sometimes used in swimming pools to decrease the cloudiness of the water.